IBM-Cloud/sap-automated-deployment-scripts/saphanasinglehost/README.md

  ```

 The Security Rules are the following:
+- Allow all traffic in the Security group
-- Allow all outbound traffic from the VSI
+- Allow all outbound traffic
 - Allow inbound DNS traffic (UDP port 53)
 - Allow inbound SSH traffic (TCP port 22)